A pulmonary embolism is a blood clot that occurs in the lungs.

-- a close family member with a history of embolisms
+- a family history of embolisms

 - fractures of the leg or hip

 - hypercoagulable states or genetic blood clotting disorders, including Factor V Leiden, prothrombin gene mutation, and elevated levels of homocysteine

 - a history of heart attack or stroke

 Symptoms of a pulmonary embolism depend on the size of the clot and where it lodges in the lung.

 The most common symptom of a pulmonary embolism is shortness of breath.
 This may be gradual or sudden.

 Other symptoms of a pulmonary embolism include: